-A story filled with events like the time Bert dropped jelly onto Sydney

-    beaches from an aeroplane as a publicity stunt, the birth of "Bertie the

-    Aeroplane" in the 40s and a radio competition back in 1938 when

-    five-year-old Joy King was chosen to record the memorable Aeroplane
+A story filled with events like the time Bert dropped jelly onto Sydney beaches from an aeroplane as a publicity stunt, the birth of "Bertie the Aeroplane" in the 40s and a radio competition back in 1938 when five-year-old Joy King was chosen to record the memorable Aeroplane Jelly jingle.

-    Jelly jingle.

 Aeroplane Jelly still has the same great taste it did back in 1927.
-But

-    our jellilicious range has blossomed to include Original, Jelly Lite,

-    Naturals, Ready to Eat, Toppings and the Sweet Treats range of mousse,

-    jelly slices and cheesecake.
-The flavours too have evolved, but there is
+But our jellilicious range has blossomed to include Original, Jelly Lite, Naturals, Ready to Eat, and Desserts.
+The flavours too have evolved, but there is one constant.

-    one constant.

 More than 94 years later, Aeroplane is still Australia's favourite jelly